lekeabiodun/lekeabiodun/resume.md

 ## Summary

-I'm a dedicated, passionate and performance-driven Full-Stack Developer with 4+ years of experience in participating in all phases of product design and development, creating solutions that drive business growth.
+I'm a dedicated and passionate Full-stack Web Developer with 3+ years of experience in web application development in both frontend and backend development, using PHP/Laravel/Livewire, WordPress, JavaScript/AlpineJS, Bootstrap/TailwindCSS.
+I’m willing and currently learning to master VueJS for single-page applications (SPA) and hybrid mobile apps.

 ## Work Experience